Abdelali Ouadah

-Abdelali Ouadah (born 15 April 1988) is a French professional footballer who plays as a right-back for Rouen.
+Abdelali Ouadah (born 15 April 1988) is a French professional footballer who plays as a right-back for Championnat National 3 club Oissel.

 Career

 Ouadah began his senior career with Roye, and had a stint with the reserves of Amiens.
 His early career was mostly in the semi-pro leagues of France with Avion, Ailly, Oissel and Rodez.
 He moved to Algeria with USM El Harrach and O Médéa from 2017 to 2017.
 He made his professional debut with USM El Harrach in a 2–1 Algerian Ligue Professionnelle 1 win over MC Alger on 27 August 2016.
 In the summer of 2017, he returned to France with Rouen.

 Personal life

-Born in France, Ouadah is of Algerian descent.
+Born in France, Ouadah is Algerian by descent.
 His brother, Mohamed Ouadah, is also a professional footballer.